 Taking the GRE will not only increase your likelihood of success, but should reduce your overall time, energy, and money expenditures with respect to test prep, as well.

 So there you have it.
-The GRE doesn’t just give you more options in grad school admissions (without any meaningful exclusions) – it also affords you higher chances of success by testing less-challenging material and offering a lower threshold of competitiveness to get into top programs.
+The GRE format doesn’t just give you more options in grad school admissions (without any meaningful exclusions) – it also affords you higher chances of success by testing less-challenging material and offering a lower threshold of competitiveness to get into top programs.
 I hope this explanation was helpful!

 Now, I would be remiss if I didn’t share the GRE course that Achievable and I have developed.
 The course combines my 15+ years of GRE expertise and tutoring experience with Achievable’s industry-leading memory science technology and easy to use program.
 We’re confident in what we’ve built, so much so that you can try Chapter 1 for free at your leisure.
 Click here to check out the Achievable GRE course page.